Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 Find out more information with our puppy training guides.

 Doberman Vs Pitbull Exercise

-Both the Doberman and the Pitbull have high energy levels needing plenty of mental and physical stimulation.
+Both the Doberman and the Pitbull have high energy levels.
+So, they need plenty of mental and physical stimulation.

-They require at least two vigorous walks per day, with the chance to run around and play games like frisbee in a secure backyard.
+They need at least two vigorous walks per day.
+Plus the chance to run around and play games like frisbee in a secure backyard.